finnmrmn/Calculator/README.md

 # Dependensies
 GTK4

-Alternatively, if GUI is unnecessary, copy the parser code into a test project and test it in a terminal.
+Alternatively, if GUI is unnecessary, copy the parser code into a test project and test it that way.